Question-Driven Design Process for Explainable AI User Experiences: Question-Driven Design for Explainable AI User Experiences

 \begin{itemize} \item \textbf{R1: }\textit{Following a user-centered approach to identify user, context and interaction specific needs for AI explainability}.
 Following our prior work~\cite{liao2020questioning}, we ground user needs, specifically what type of explanation is sought, in the type of \textit{question} that a user asks to understand the AI.

 \item \textbf{R2: } \textit{Enabling a designerly understanding on the affordance of different XAI techniques available}.
-We do so by mapping prototypical user questions to candidate XAI technical solutions, focusing on ones that are available in popular open-source toolkits, and providing exemplars of explanation they could generate (in verbal descriptions or visual examples).
+We do so by mapping prototypical user questions to candidate XAI technical solutions to reframe the techincal space, focusing on ones that are available in popular open-source toolkits, and providing exemplars of explanation they could generate (in verbal descriptions or visual examples).
 In other words, this mapping explicitly links existing XAI techniques with values they could provide to users, as grounded in the type of user question they could answer.

 \item \textbf{R3: } \textit{Supporting collaborative problem solving between designers and AI engineers to identify XAI UX solutions that are both technically viable and satisfying user needs}.
 Specifically, the user questions can be used as \textit{boundary objects} to facilitate the communication and consensus building, in which designers can ground their understanding on user requirements for asking a question, and AI engineers can ground their understanding on the technical details, supported by the mapping guide mentioned above.